bmwant/hexo-post-link/README.md

 ## hexo-post-link

-Transfer relative post link in markdown file to post link.

-Refer to your internal posts with a native markdown syntax.
+🔗 Refer to your internal posts with a native markdown syntax.

 No need to include ugly tags like [post_link](https://hexo.io/docs/tag-plugins.html#Include-Posts) anymore.